IATA-Cargo/ONE-Record/working_draft/API/docs/notifications.md

 ## Example 1D

-The following example shows a `CHANGE_REQUEST_ACCEPTED` Notification after the ChangeRequest is accepted by the owner of the logistics object.
+The following example shows a `LOGISTICS_EVENT_RECEIVED` Notification after a LogisticsEvent is submitted and a subscriber set
+`https://onerecord.iata.org/ns/api#subscribeToLogisticsEvents` to `true` in Subscription.

 ```http
 POST /notifications HTTP/1.1